stlankes/stlankes.github.io/_posts/2015-05-01-My-Memo-to-build-a-custom-Linux-Kernel-for-Qemu.md

 ### Kernel Configuration

-To create for this memo a customized version of Linux, I downloaded the [source code](https://www.kernel.org) from Linux 3.19.5 and unpack the tarball into a dircetory, which I called `linux`.
+To create a customized version of Linux for this memo, I downloaded the [source code](https://www.kernel.org) from Linux 3.19.5 and unpacked the tarball into a directory, which I called `linux`.
-Mostly I start with a minimal configuration and add only, what I need:
+In most cases I start with a minimal configuration and add only what I need:

 	cd linux
 	make allnoconfig
 	make menuconfig

-For this memo, I use configuration, which create a small but not the smallest version of Linux.
+For this memo, I used a configuration which creates a small - but not the smallest - version of Linux.
-But it fits mostly to my use cases.
+It fits most of my use cases.

 	CONFIG_64BIT=y
 	CONFIG_EMBEDDED=n